-Term Description Consignor Party which, by contract with a Service Integrator, consigns or sends goods with the carrier, or has them conveyed by him.
-Synonyms: Shipper, Goods sender.
-Cooperation mode Mode of train operation where various RU cooperate under the leadership of one RU (LRU).
-Each involved RU contracts the needed path for the transport journey on its own. СТ Combined Transport Customer is the entity which has issued the consignment note to the Lead RU.
-Departure date/time, actual Date (and time) of departure of means of transport.
-Direct train A train with related wagons which runs between two transhipment points (initial source - final destination) without intermediate marshalling.
-Duty holder Any individual or legal entity responsible for the risk which he imports onto the network, i.e. the RU.
-Encryption Encoding of messages Decryption: converting encrypted data back into original form ETA Estimated Time of Arrival (at destination).
-The estimated time of arrival (ETA) is the time when the train is expected to arrive at a certain place.
+Direct train A train with related wagons which runs between two transshipment points (initial source - final destination) without intermediate marshalling. electronic freight transport information' or 'eFTI A set of data elements that are processed by electronic means for the purpose of exchanging regulatory information among the economic operators concerned and between the economic operators concerned and competent authorities.
+Encryption Encoding of messages Decryption: converting encrypted data back into original form.
+Estimated Time of Arrival (ETA) Estimated Time of Arrival (at reporting point).
+The estimated time of arrival (ETA) is the time when the unit is expected to arrive at a certain place.
 Estimates can be based on production plans (predictions) and/or stochastic computation.
-ETH Estimated Time of Handover of a train from one IM to another.
 ETI Estimated Time of Interchange of wagons from one RU to another.
-ETP Estimated Time of Pick-Up (at arrival intermodal terminal) Forecast Time Best estimate of arrival, departure or passing time of a train.
-Gateway Station within the journey of a train with Intermodal units, where the load changes the wagons.
-Gross weight of load Booked/actual total weight (mass) of goods, including packing but excluding the carrier's equipment.

-Term Description Handling point Station where the RU may change the train composition, but where it remains responsible for the wagons, no change of responsibility.
-Handover point Location of train's journey or between two paths where the responsibility for planning and/or allocation and/or operation changes from one IM to another.
-The involved IM assumes the role PlanningIM.
-Haulage Transport by road Hirer Any individual or other legal entity designated as such by the keeper/owner of a wagon.
-HS code 6-digit Code list for products used by customers, identically to the first 6 digits of the CN Code.
-IM Infrastructure Manager means some body or firm responsible in particular for establishing, managing and maintaining railway infrastructure, including traffic management and control-command and signalling; the functions of the infrastructure manager on a network or part of a network may be allocated to different bodies or firms.
+ETP Estimated Time of Pick-Up of loading units (at arrival intermodal terminal).
+Forecast Time Estimated time of arrival, departure or passing time of a train.
+Forecast point Means a location for which the forecast is generated.
+It may relate to arrival, departure, passage or handover.
+Handover point Location of train's journey or between two paths where the responsibility for planning (including allocation) and/or operation changes from one IM to another.
+In the context of Planning it's called as Planning handover point, and in the context of Operations, it's called as Operational handover point.
+Infrastructure manager (IM) Means some body or firm responsible in particular for establishing, managing and maintaining railway infrastructure, including traffic management and control-command and signalling; the functions of the infrastructure manager on a network or part of a network may be allocated to different bodies or firms.
 Where the infrastructure manager, in its legal form, organisation or decision-making functions, is not independent of any railway undertaking, the functions referred to in Sections 2 and 3 of Chapter IV shall be performed respectively by a charging body and by an allocation body that are independent in their legal form, organisation and decision-making from any railway undertaking.
 (Directive 2012/34/EU (3)).
-An IM can assume the roles ResponsibleIM and/or PlanningIM Infrastructure manager (IM) See IM IM Entry Point Section where the CT train leaves the intermodal terminal area and enters the first public IM network IM Exit Point Section where the CT train leaves the last public IM network and enters the arrival terminal Interchange The Transfer of control from one railway undertaking to another for practical operational and safety reasons.
-Examples are: Mixed services, Services with shared haulage responsibility, The transfer of information between different railway administrations, The transfer of information between wagon owners/keepers and train operators.
+An IM can assume the roles ResponsibleIM and/or PlanningIM.
+IM Entry Point The location where the Combined Transport train leaves the intermodal terminal area and enters the first public IM network.
+Interchange Means the transfer of control from one railway undertaking to another for practical operational, safety and liability reasons.
+Interchange point Location of train's journey or of a path where the transfer of responsibility for the whole train from one Responsible RU to another Responsible RU takes place.
+Intermodal terminal Location which provides the space, equipment and operational environment under which the loading units (freight containers, swap bodies, semi-trailers or trailers) transfer takes place.